shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 # Other missing values = 0
 ```

 ### Creating Dummy Variables<br>
-For PD Model, We create dummy variables according to regulations to make the model easily understood and create credit scorecard.
+For PD Model, We create dummy variables according to regulations to make the model easily understood and create credit scorecard

 __Dependent variable__<br>
 We determine whether the loan is good (i.e. not defaulted) by looking at 'loan_status'.
-We assign a value of 1 if the loan is good, 0 if not.
+We assign a value of 1 if the loan is good, 0 if not
 ```
 loan_data['good_bad'] = \
 np.where(loan_data['loan_status'].\